 - In the video, Holocaust survivor Nate Leipciger says that, “Even calling names is dangerous.”
-What connection can you see between calling names and the images of genocide in the video? (to help stimulate classroom discussion, you can write the above quote by James M. Smith on the board)
+What connection can you see between calling names and the images of genocide in the video?
+(To help stimulate classroom discussion, you can write the quotation above by James M. Smith on the board.)

 Explore gender stereotypes